-For members, we publish a quarterly newsletter, which is posted or, if requested, sent as an email attachment.
+For members, we publish a quarterly newsletter, which is posted by mail or preferably, sent as an email attachment (.pdf format).

 Newsletters contain all the news about recent meetings, as well as photos, and usually contain a serious article or two.
 Some of those articles (all or part) are republished on this website for the benefit of everybody (see below).

 Suitable contributions to our Newsletter are most welcome.
 Please see "Tips for the Submission of Articles" (below).

 Unfortunately, mainly for privacy reasons, our newsletters are not available to non-members.
 Do you want to become a member?

 A link to archived newsletters is available to members on request.

 No.36 Summer 2008 Grave of Fides Shipwreck Victim (Terry Arnott); John Boxer family (New members Don and Jan Packer); Letter of appreciation (Noel Day); Muston Railway (Chris Ward); The name "American River" and the Buick family (Glenda Dove.
 John and Frances Buick feature story); Wisanger School Welcomes New History Students (Dene and Neville Cordes)